 The first Hoo-Rag is black with a skull nose and jaw motif on it.
 Pull it up over your face and pretend you are some ghost rider back from the dead.
 But of course a damned sight cooler than Nicholas Cage in that god-awful film.
 Either way, this is fine, but you’ll spend ages twisting the tube around to line up the skull to yours, otherwise, it looks a bit odd.
 The second Hoo-Rag is a blue digital camouflage print and is actually my preferred pattern.
 A simple design that works really well and looks good.
 Probably why my wife nabbed that one…

 Worth the money?

-Overall both my wife and myself have been very pleased with our Hoo-Rags, they’re definitely both comfortable than other, albeit cheaper neck tubes we’ve had and certainly more stylish.
+Overall both my wife and I have been very pleased with our Hoo-Rags, they’re definitely both more comfortable than other, albeit cheaper neck tubes we’ve had and certainly more stylish.
 So in conclusion a hearty recommendation for all bikers.
 But I can see them being equally good for trips on the push bike and other outdoor pursuits.